Rafflecopter/glyphicons-splitter/README.md

     pip install -r requirements.txt

-This will install lxml, cssselect and PyCairo.
-On my computer (running OS X Mountain Lion), I actually installed `py2cairo` from Homebrew, and pointed to it from the `PYTHONPATH` variable (see the `Makefile`).
-The `cairosvg` binary from pycairo must be on your `PATH` for this to work, too.
+This will install lxml, cssselect, cairosvg.
+On my computer (running OS X Mountain Lion).

 You then need to take the `glyphicons.svg` file from `glyphicons_pro/glyphicons/svg` (which you can download when you buy it) and